NitramO-YT/vesktopCustomCommands/README.md

 - Answer "y": all files and settings are removed.
 - Answer "n": only program files are removed; your `.config` is preserved.

 If settings are removed, the auto-repatch service/timer and helper scripts are also removed.
+If you refuse automatic uninstallation, follow the manual uninstallation steps below (the same instructions are also echoed by the script).

 ## Manual uninstallation